Martian regolith simulant: MMS

 MMS or Mojave Mars Simulant was developed in 2007 to address some issues with JSC Mars-1.
 While JSC Mars-1 did simulate the color of Martian regolith, it performed poorly in many qualities, including its hygroscopic tendencies—it had undergone weathering that attracts water, making it more clay-like.
 MMS, however, was hygroscopically inert due to minimal weathering and the way it was crushed, which allowed it to better simulate that feature of Martian regolith, among others.
 MMS was found naturally as whole rocks in a volcanic formation near the town of Boron, California, in the western Mojave Desert.
 After crushing, basalt sands were processed and graded into particular sizes, MMS Coarse and MMS Fine.
 MMS Dust consists of smaller basalt particles matching the particle size distribution of Martian dust.
 A separate volcanic event created red-colored cinder which is mined and crushed to create MMS Cinder.

 MGS-1

 MGS-1 or Mars Global Simulant was developed starting in 2018 as the first mineralogically accurate Martian regolith simulant.
 It is based on the Rocknest soil in Gale crater on Mars that has been analyzed extensively by the NASA Curiosity rover.
 MGS-1 is produced by mixing pure minerals together in accurate proportions, with a realistic particle size distribution.
 The simulant is available from the not-for-profit Exolith Lab at the University of Central Florida.
-MGS-1 does not include perchlorates by default, so cannot be used to test the effects of that aspect of the Martian regolith.
+MGS-1 does not include perchlorates by default, so it cannot be used to test the effects of that aspect of the Martian regolith.
 However, end users can spike the material with perchlorate salts or other superoxide species.